logan-kling/Inferno/README.md

 # Inferno
-Repository for all files &amp; documentation
+Repository for all files &amp; documentation related to the Solar Car Simulation for OSU's Phoenix Solar Racing Team.
+This is a program to simulate the performance of the Phoenix Solar Racing teams solar car in order to improve their race strategy.
+Far more detailed information about this can be found in the [Project Requirements Document](https://github.com/logan-kling/Inferno/tree/master/Project%20Requirements%20Document), [Technology Review](https://github.com/logan-kling/Inferno/tree/master/Technology%20Review), &amp; Progress Report folders.
+The most up to date progress report being the one for the [Winter Final](https://github.com/logan-kling/Inferno/tree/master/Progress%20Report%20Winter%20Final/Logan%20Kling).

-Code related readme is in 'Capstone Code' folder
+The [Capstone Code](https://github.com/logan-kling/Inferno/tree/master/Capstone%20Code) folder contains a README with far more technical details on the program.